20 Reasons Why People Get Their Best Ideas in the Shower

 15. It's hard to check your iphone or Blackberry in a shower.

-16. Albert Einstein also did his best thinking near a shower. ("Why is it I always get my best ideas while shaving?")
+16. Albert Einstein did his best thinking near a shower. ("Why is it I always get my best ideas while shaving?")

 17. Water is associated with "flow."
 Being in the "flow state" is often a precursor to creative thinking.